"TITTER YE NOT"

 an academically selected prefectorial group

-Oppidan Scholars.
-Members of Sixth Form Select are entitled to wear
+senior Oppidan Scholars.
+Members of Sixth Form Select are

-silver buttons on their waistcoats.
-They also act as Praepostors:
+entitled to wear silver buttons on their waistcoats.
+They also act as

-enter classrooms and ask, "Is (family name) in this division?"
+they enter classrooms and ask, "Is (family name) in this

-followed by "He's to see the Head Master at (time)" Members of Sixth
+division?" followed by "He's to see the Head Master at (time)"

 -